A No-Fuss Guide to Filing Taxes as a Married Couple

 You may have also changed your name after marriage, in which case you must report this to the IRS (Internal Revenue Service).
 Discrepancies between your updated name and what the agency has on file could disrupt your tax return.
 The best way to notify the IRS is by updating your Social Security card.
 This also applies to a change of address, which requires that the US Postal Service be notified in forwarding of mail service (which can be done online) and by sending the IRS Form 8822, Change of Address.

-Word of advice: Don't delay the process.
-The optimal timing for filing taxes, for everyone, is sooner than later in the season.
-Prepping in advance will alleviate any pressure, especially if you need to work through the differences in filing separately or together.
+It's the golden question: When's the best time to file taxes?
+Taxes are always due on Tax Day, April 15, unless that date falls on the weekend (in which case they'll be due on the next business day.)
+Perhaps unsurprisingly, any expert will tell you it's best not to delay the process.
+The optimal timing for filing taxes (married or not) is sooner than later in the season.
+Prepping in advance will alleviate any pressure, especially if you need to work through the differences in filing jointly or separately.

 "It's complicated and requires a little bit of attention beyond just saying, 'Okay, we've got to do our taxes and get started over the weekend,'" says Jeff Motske, president and CEO of Trilogy Financial Services and author of The Couple's Guide to Financial Compatibility.
 "Keep both an electronic file and a paper file and continue to look at them [and] put things in there, but don't wait until April.
 Open it up in [the New Year] when you start [receiving] important information [like your W-2 forms, for example]."